Reconstructing WKB from topological recursion

+The right-hand-side has simple poles at $z_0 = \gamma$ and $z_0 = \alpha$, which is a contradiction, since the left-hand-side can only have poles at $z_0 = a$ for $a \in R$ (see below).
+Thus both the left-hand-side and the right-hand-side must be zero, and we conclude that $W_{g,n+1}^{(\alpha)}= W_{g,n+1}^{(\gamma)} $, that is, \eqref{eq:TR} is independent of the choice of base point $\alpha$.

+The $W_{g,n}$ also satisfy various other properties.
+For instance, it can be shown that the $W_{g,n}$ only have poles along $R$, with no residues, and that they are normalized over $A$-cycles:

+Again, this was proved in \cite{EO} (see Theorems 4.2 and 4.3) for the original topological recursion, and shown to hold for the global version in \cite{BE:2012} (Section 4).
+Other properties of the $W_{g,n}$ are also discussed there. \end{rem}

 \begin{rem} In the standard formulation of the topological recursion \cite{EO,EO2,BE:2012}, the $W_{g,n}$ are constructed by summing only over residues at the zeros of $dx$, instead of all ramification points of the branched covering $\pi: \Sigma \to \mathbb{P}^1$ given by the meromorphic function $x$.
 In other words, the poles of order $\geq 2$ of $x$ are generally not included in the sum.
 In most cases, this does not matter, since these poles would yield zero residues hence would not change the $W_{g,n}$.
 However, for some curves, they do contribute, and in fact they are necessary in order to obtain the quantum curve later on.
+More precisely, the fundamental result established below in Lemma \ref{l:PP} only holds when all ramification points are included in $R$ --- otherwise the meromorphic one-forms studied in Lemma \ref{l:PP} can have extra poles at the poles of $x$ of order $\geq 2$.
 Therefore, \emph{we must sum over residues at all ramification points in $R$ to construct the $W_{g,n}$, not only the zeros of $dx$}. \end{rem}

-\begin{rem} It was shown in \cite{EO} that the $W_{g,n}$ are always symmetric differential forms on $\Sigma^n$, with poles only along $R \subset \Sigma$, without residues.
-It is also straightforward to see that the $W_{g,n}$ are normalized over $A$-cycles, that is

-This is because the only appearance of $z_0$ in the topological recursion is in $\omega^{z-o}(z_0)$, which is by definition normalized on the $A$-cycles.
-By symmetry the same result holds for contour integrals in the other variables $z_i$, $i=1,\ldots,n$. \end{rem}